Home > About us

 The OIE is the intergovernmental organisation responsible for improving animal health worldwide.

-It is recognised as a reference organisation by the World Trade Organization (WTO) and in 2014 had a total of 180 Member Countries.
-The OIE maintains permanent relations with 45 other international and regional organisations and has Regional and sub-regional Offices on every continent.
+It is recognised as a reference organisation by the World Trade Organization (WTO) and in 2016 has a total of 180 Member Countries.
+The OIE maintains permanent relations with 71 other international and regional organisations and has Regional and sub-regional Offices on every continent.

 The organisation is placed under the authority and control of a World Assembly of Delegates consisting of Delegates designated by the Governments of all Member Countries.